sammytesfai/Multi-Chain-Data-Verification-with-ZKP/asset-transfer-basic/chaincode-external/README.md

 ## Deploy the Asset-Transfer-Basic external chaincode definition to the channel

-Navigate back to the `test-network` directory to finish deploying the chaincode definition of the external smart contract to the channel.
+Navigate back to the `modified-test-net` directory to finish deploying the chaincode definition of the external smart contract to the channel.
 Make sure that your environment variables are still set.

 ```
 setGlobals 2